Seeking Family Law or Divorce Mediation? Lake County Residents Turn to Us.

 Be prepared to provide us with your spouse, partner, or other parent’s contact information including their e-mail address, if applicable.
 We will contact them to provide the appointment information once the appointment is made.
 Please specify whether they prefer us to contact them by phone or by e-mail.

-At your free initial mediation consultation, both of you will meet together with our mediator-attorney to go over the mediation process and address any general questions or concerns about the process.
+At your initial mediation consultation, both of you will meet together with our mediator-attorney, Thomas Shields, to go over the mediation process and address any general questions or concerns about the process.
 If during this consultation you decide to hire Wine Country Family Law & Bankruptcy Office, we will provide a fee agreement for both of you to review, sign, pay the fee retainer, and schedule your first mediation appointment.

 If you believe you can benefit from family court or Lake County divorce mediation, Wine Country Family Law & Bankruptcy Office serves clients in Lakeport, Kelseyville, Hidden Valley Lake, Clearlake, Middletown, and Lower Lake and surrounding communities.